apache/apex-core/operator_development.md

 Note: There can be multiple operators of all types in an application DAG.

-Positioning of Operators in the DAG
+Operators Position in a DAG
 -----------------------------------

 We may refer to operators depending on their position with respect to